ST10373670/POE_Part1/README.md

 5. Test the software:
 - After running the software, test its functionality to ensure it works as expected.
--
+- Diaplay the Welcome message
-- it will firsly display "Enter the recipe name"
+- it will display the recipe details
--
+- including the ingredients  details